carmen-timpau/BBO-Capstone-Project/README.md

 🔍 **[Literature-Supported Bayesian Optimisation ML Pipeline Design Choices](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/DESIGN_NOTES.md)**

-Functional research code is logged in [`experiments/`](https://github.com/carmen-timpau/BBO-Capstone-Project/tree/main/experiments), which is itself organised in separate directories for each week, documenting the evolution of the Bayesian Optimisation ML pipelines over time.
+The [`BBO-Capstone-Project/experiments/`](https://github.com/carmen-timpau/BBO-Capstone-Project/tree/main/experiments) folder is itself organised in separate directories for each week `BBO-Capstone-Project/experiments/week_XX/`, documenting the self‑contained implementation and evolution of each week’s Bayesian Optimisation ML pipeline used to generate the next query predictions over 13 weeks.

 For optimal navigability, _every week’s Bayesian Optimisation ML pipeline developed_ has been structured in packages (folders containing a blank `__init__.py` file, along with corresponding `.py` modules) and/or independent modules (`.py` files), as well as a master standalone `main.py` file, which calls all relevant modules from their corresponding locations in order to execute the respective full Bayesian Optimisation ML pipeline start-to-finish.
 This helps ensure an easier understanding of the flow and logic of each developed BO ML pipeline, while providing a clear and organised structure and allowing anyone to directly inspect integral modules/packages for further details on individual key coding blocks and their objectives.